zpzim/SCAMP/docs/source/pyscamp/intro.rst

 To install pyscamp with gpu support (Windows/Linux) ``conda install -c conda-forge pyscamp-gpu``.

 To install pyscamp without gpu support (Windows/Linux/MacOS) ``conda install -c conda-forge pyscamp-cpu``.

+Note that ``pyscamp-gpu`` can be installed and used even if you don't have a GPU, it will simply fall back to using your CPU.
+However, ``pyscamp-cpu`` is preferrable if you don't have a GPU because it builds with a newer compiler and does not require installing the ``cudatoolkit`` depencency.

+If you run into problems using GPUs with ``pyscamp-gpu`` make sure your NVIDIA drivers are up to date.
+This is the most common cause of issues.

 Installing from source
 ^^^^^^^^^^^^^^^^^^^^^^